 - Right-click on the external Drive, which gives an error.

 - Select from the menu ” Change drive letter or path to wild.”

 - In the new window, click on ” Add.”

 - Select ” Assign Drive Letter (AZ) “

 - Click OK.

-If you do not really need data on a flash drive or other external drive, then formatting can help fix the problem with the “Disk Structure is Corrupted and Unreadable”.
-If the drive is displayed in Explorer, then right-click on it and select ” Format “.
+If you do not need data on a flash drive or other external Drive, then formatting can help fix the problem with the “Disk Structure is Corrupted and Unreadable”.
+If the Drive is displayed in Explorer, right-click on it and select ” Format “.